 A former French finance minister, national legislator and economics professor in Paris, Strauss-Kahn became the IMF's 10th managing director in November 2007.
 He is also chairman of the IMF executive board.

-Deputy head John Lipsky serves as acting managing director while Strauss-Kahn is not in Washington, the IMF said, making him the agency's de facto leader at least as long as Strauss-Kahn is detained in New York.
+Deputy head John Lipsky serves as acting managing director, while Strauss-Kahn is not in Washington, the IMF said, making him the agency's de facto leader at least as long as Strauss-Kahn is detained in New York.
 The IMF is a major player in economic inequalities and crises worldwide.

-Strauss-Kahn was scheduled to be the keynote speaker at the Brussels Economic Forum in Belgium on Wednesday.
-Organizers said Sunday his appearance had not been canceled officially, but they were no longer expecting him to attend.
+Strauss-Kahn was scheduled to be the keynote speaker at the Brussels Economic Forum Wednesday.
+Organizers said Sunday his appearance had not been canceled officially, but that they were no longer expecting him to attend.

-"If the accusations are true, Strauss-Kahn will not be able to run for president," said Jacques Attali, a former top aide to Socialist President Francois Mitterrand who now serves as a political analyst.
+"If the accusations are true, Strauss-Kahn will not be able to run for president," said Jacques Attali, a former top aide to Socialist former President Francois Mitterrand.
+Attali now serves as political analyst.

-CNN's Susan Candiotti, Jesse Solomon, Adam Reiss, Miguel Susana, Isa Soares, Rick Martin and Ross Levitt contributed to this report.
+CNN's Susan Candiotti, Miguel Susana, Rick Martin and Ross Levitt contributed to this report.